Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Introduction

 In this paper, we improve the original QPS algorithm \cite{qps} by using \textit{dynamical quantum circuits}: we incorporate mid-circuit qubit measurements\footnote{Throughout the paper, we use the terms 'mid-circuit measurements' and 'remeasurement' interchangeably.} and quantum gates applied dynamically based on results of classical processing on these measurements.
 The resulting quantum state prepared by the modified protocol is equivalent to the original.
-By re-setting the measured qubits to the ground state and re-using them for subsequent iterations the computational complexity in both qubits and gates can be reduced.
+By re-setting the measured qubits to the ground state and re-using them for subsequent iterations, the computational complexity in both qubits and gates is reduced.
 Compared to the original algorithm, the new version uses a factor of $\bO(N^2)$ fewer standard entangling gates, where $N$ is the number of points used to discretize the PS.

 This paper is organized as follows.
 Section~\ref{sec:dynamic} introduces dynamic quantum computing, in which a quantum processing unit (QPU) interacts with a classical processing unit (CPU) \textit{during} computation.
 This is in contrast with nearly all current digital quantum algorithms, where a preset sequence of quantum gates are applied, and the system is measured only as the final step of the computation.
 Next, Sec.~\ref{sec:qps} begins by briefly reviewing the QPS algorithm~\cite{qps}, including its qubit and quantum gate requirements.
 Section~\ref{sec:qps} then continues by introducing a modified QPS that incorporates mid-circuit measurement and quantum-classical feedback.
 We have implemented this algorithm in \texttt{Qiskit}~\cite{Qiskit} and provide numerical results in Sec.~\ref{sec:numerical}.
 The simulations agree with those in Ref.~\cite{qps} and we are able to make more precise predictions than were possible before, using the matrix product state simulator.
+Our Python code is available at \href{https://github.com/LBNL-HEP-QIS/QPS_public}{https://github.com/LBNL-HEP-QIS/QPS\_public}.
 The paper ends with conclusions in Sec.~\ref{sec:conclusions}.